okfn-brasil/cuidando2-doc/README.md

 # Cuidando do Meu Bairro

-Projeto *Cuidando do Meu Bairro*: apresentação participativa e geolocalização do orçamento municipal.
+Projeto *Cuidando do Meu Bairro*: abertura e geolocalização do orçamento municipal.

 **Acesso**: